Electrical Engineering Q&A

 When it comes to electrical prototyping, solderless breadboards can be used for simple electrical circuits.
 However, a more complex product may require the prototype to just start with a PCB (printed circuit board) and do some tweaking along the way.

 VPI’s engineers have created prototypes as a vital part of the product development process for the many projects we’ve engaged in.
 Prototypes range from very simple breadboards, 3D printed parts, and example software code, to fully functional systems that enable the engineers to demonstrate that a product is ready for deployment and manufacturing.

-What is ROHS compliant design?
+What is RoHS compliant design?

-What is RoHS and non RoHS?
+What are RoHS and non-RoHS?

 RoHS stands for Restriction of Hazardous Substances and effects on products that will be sold in Europe most heavily.
 It is a set of regulations meant to help reduce waste and maintain a healthy environment.

 VPI’s engineers can design your product so that it meets RoHS requirements.
 One of the main factors that determine a device's RoHS compliance is whether or not it contains lead.